Exploring Anti-Inflammatory Eating: Part 1

 After a few days, your mind and body will start adjusting to the lack of inflammatory foods, and your taste buds will begin to notice all of the complex and wonderful flavors in the foods that you’re eating.
 You will notice a decrease in food cravings, and an increase in energy and mental clarity.
 If you ask me, there’s nothing better than eating delicious food AND feeling great because of it.

 I’m excited for you to try this way of eating and start reaping the benefits.
-Check back tomorrow for a sample anti-inflammatory menu and on Friday for additional tips on how to start making simple but important changes to your eating habits.
+Check back tomorrow for a sample anti-inflammatory menu and the day after tomorrow for additional tips on how to start making simple but important changes to your eating habits.
 If you have questions, I’m happy to hear from you in the comments, or by email at firstname.lastname@example.org.

 Filed in Diet & Nutrition